callum-stewart/f21dg-2022-d1/report/00_background_motivation.md

 1. Mode mixing sometimes occurs between IMFs, where a single IMF includes oscillatory modes that are drastically different or a component of a different IMF all together.

 In conclusion, each time-frequency analysis technique has draw backs and advantages, and neither one is conclusively the correct one to use in any given situation.
+This being said, for analysing non-stationary signals EMD has some obvious advantages compared to STFT and can be considered superior in most cases [^fn4].

 [^fn1]: Lei, Yaguo, et al. "A review on empirical mode decomposition in fault diagnosis of rotating machinery." *Mechanical systems and signal processing 35.1-2* (2013): 108-126.
 [^fn2]: Photograph by Geir Kulia and modified by Matt Hall, distributed under a Creative Commons Attribution-ShareAlike 4.0 license.
 [^fn3]: Example adapted from the Jupyter Notebook tutorials created by the developers of Python's `emd` library, available [here](https://emd.readthedocs.io/en/stable/_downloads/e47aacca40568b7bb056bd96535966c4/emd_tutorials_jupyter.zip)

+[^fn4]: Arun Raj P.D., Mr. Venkatesh S., "Time-Frequency Analysis methods: A Comparative study", International Research Journal of Engineering and Technology (IRJET),Volume 3, Issue 6, June 2016, e-ISSN: 2395-0056.